kLayz3/monad/README.md

 Single-object (SO) of type `T` that will go through OWS are wrapped in a `TOnce<T>` type, together with an `std::string` label.
 We expose identical API to both `TObject`-derived types and `std::` -like.
 The constructor of these types is always the underlying `T`'s ctor, with an extra `const char*` initial argument, if type `T` doesn't already handle `(const char*, T&&...)` ctor.
-`TOnce<T>` expands the abstract `TOnceBase` to enable polymorphic read and write calls.
-If in a multithreaded program, the code needs to know how to *stitch* all of the same SO's (from different threads) back together.
+If in a multithreaded program, the code needs to know how to *stitch* all of the same SO's (from different threads) into one.
-This problem can be reduced to knowing how to *add* only two instances at a time.
+This problem can be reduced to knowing how to stitch together only two instances at a time.
 For types such as `TH1`-derived, the `TH1::Add(const TH1&)` method already handles this.
-Generally, compiler will try to find in-order: `T::Add(const T&)`, free `void Add(T&, const T&)` function defined and use that, if users define it.
+Generally, compiler will try to find in-order: `T::Add(const T&)`, free `void Add(T&, const T&)` and use that, if users define it.
 Same function signatures but with `Mean` symbol come next in priority.
 For types where the compiler cannot deduce the collector function, a function pointer `void (*)(T&, const T&)` can also be given to handle this.
 If the function pointer is given, it will take priority over compile-time candidates.
-Example of types where users either need to define the free fnc or give a fnc ptr is `std::array<T,N>`.
 The final `TAnalysisPool<...>::Collect()` will propagate the corresponding call and effectively perform a binary fold of all the instances of `TOnce<T>` with the same name (that were given to different threads).